evkx/evkx.github.io/content/models/automobili_pininfarina/_index.es.md

 ---
-title: Automobili Pininfarina modelos de vehículos eléctricos
+title: Modelos EV de Automobili Pininfarina
 linktitle: "Automobili Pininfarina"
 description: "Automobili Pininfarina is based in operational headquarters in Munich, Germany, with a team of experienced automotive executives from luxury and premium car brands."
 weight: 30